Self-Determination Act (Germany): Details

+The SBGG standardizes the regulations for transgender and intersex individuals regarding changes to their gender entry and first names.
+Medical measures are not regulated by the SBGG (Section 1, subsection 2).

-In the version of the government draft of 23 August 2023, the SBGG provides for a standardized regulation for trans and intersex people.
-To change the gender entry and first name, all that is necessary is a declaration to the registry office (§ 2 Para.
-1), as well as the assurance that the chosen gender entry or first name best corresponds to the gender identity (§ 2 Para.
-2 and 4).
-For minors over 14 years of age, the consent of a legal representative (or the family court) should be necessary (Section 3 Paragraph 1), for minors under 14 years of age the legal representative should be able to make the declaration themselves (Section 3 Paragraph 2).
-According to the draft, the declaration must be announced to the registry office three months in advance (§ 4).
-After the change, a blocking period of one year (§ 5) will apply.
-Documents that still contain the old first names or the old gender entry should have to be reissued upon request (§ 10).
+To change the gender entry and first names, a declaration must be made before the registry office (Section 2, subsection 1), along with an assurance that the chosen gender entry or the removal of the gender entry best corresponds to the person's gender identity (Section 2, subsection 2).
+For minors over the age of 14, the consent of a legal representative (or the family court) is required (Section 3, subsection 1); for minors under the age of 14, only the legal representative may submit the declaration (Section 3, subsection 2).
+The minor or the legal representative must also declare that they have received counseling (Section 3, subsection 1).
+The declaration to change the gender entry and first names must be notified to the registry office three months in advance (Section 4).
+After the change, a one-year waiting period applies during which no further changes may be made (Section 5).

-Domestic rules (Section 6 Paragraph 2) and sport (Section 6 Paragraph 3) should be independent of gender entry.
-Medical measures should also not be regulated by the SBGG (Section 6 Paragraph 4).
+Domestic rules (Section 6, subsection 2), sport (Section 6, subsection 3) and health-related measures or services (Section 6, subsection 4) are independent of the gender entry.

-In the event that a state of tension or defense is declared, the previous assignment to the male gender should remain in place with regard to "service with weapons" (military service) (§ 9).
-This should apply to changes in gender entry that were declared at the earliest two months before the defense case was established.
+If a state of tension or defense is declared and a change in gender entry was declared no more than two months prior, the previous classification as male remains in effect with regard to military service (Section 9).

+Documents containing the old gender or first names must be reissued upon request, provided a legitimate interest can be demonstrated (Section 10).

-The SBGG contains a ban on disclosure, according to which it should be forbidden to reveal or research the previous gender entry and previous first names (§ 13).
-"For special reasons of public interest", e.g. B. for criminal prosecution, this ban is suspended (Section 13 Paragraph 1 Sentence 3).
-Anyone who violates the ban on disclosure and thereby intentionally harms the person concerned should commit an administrative offense and be liable to a fine of up to €10,000 (Section 14).
+The SBGG prohibits disclosing or investigating former gender entries and first names (Section 13).
+However, in cases of "special reasons of public interest", e.g. for criminal prosecution, this prohibition is suspended (Section 13, subsection 1, number 2).
+Anyone who violates the prohibition on disclosure and intentionally causes harm to the person concerned commits an administrative offense and is subject to a fine of up to €10,000 (Section 14).

-The federal government should be obliged to review the law within five years and report on it to the Bundestag.
+The federal government is required to review the law within five years and report its findings to the Bundestag.

 Legislative history

-The law was initiated by the progressive traffic light coalition and voted upon in the Bundestag on the 12 April 2024.
+The law was initiated by the progressive traffic light coalition and voted upon in the Bundestag on 12 April 2024.
 It was adopted with 372 votes in favour, 251 against, 11 abstentions and 100 absent.

 The law passed the Bundesrat on 17 May 2024.
 A motion to refer the matter to the mediation committee (Vermittlungsausschuss) failed to gain a majority.

 The law was promulgated in the Bundesgesetzblatt on 21 June 2024 and came into force on 1 November 2024.